 As the flight drew nearer, I started to approach it with a morbid curiosity.
 Kind of like when you were a kid and you knew you shouldn’t stick your finger in an outlet, but you did it anyway.

 …What was I saying?
-Oh yeah, we wanted to give Thrifty Traveler readers a taste of the crazy awesomeness of these Hello Kitty flights.
+Oh yeah, we wanted to give readers a taste of the crazy awesomeness of these Hello Kitty flights, ranking all the elements of this flight by their respective Hello Kitty-ness.
 Otherwise, read our full review of this amazing (and amazingly strange) flight.

 The Hello Kitty deluge starts early, and it doesn’t let up.
 Hello Kitty and friends greet you as soon as you’re handed your boarding pass.
 And if you’re wondering, of course, I saved this.

 It really sets the tone for the whole flight.
 And for that, it gets high marks on the Kitty scale.

 EVA flies Boeing 777s across the Pacific.
 But three of the airline’s five weekly flights out of ORD are special: It’s on the Hello Kitty Shining Star jet.
 This same plane also flies between TPE and Singapore (SIN).

 I’d give the plane higher marks if the airline’s other wide-body Hello Kitty jet, dubbed the “Hello Kitty Hand in Hand” jet, wasn’t so adorable.

 The Hand in Hand jet flies between TPE and Los Angeles (LAX).
 EVA also operates a handful of other Hello Kitty-branded planes on shorter flights within Asia, including some Airbus A330s and A321s.

 The Hello Kitty commitment continues as soon as you walk into the cabin, with this bulkhead art.
 Oh, and just in case you miss it, there’s a spotlight on it.

 Did you think this flight would let you forget where you were when you look at the TV screen?
 Please.